-Keeping track of blood pressure is important, especially for older adults.
+Keeping track of BP is important, especially for older adults.
 High blood pressure is often called “the silent killer” because people might not experience any overt symptoms.

 Without regular blood pressure checks, people not even be aware that this condition is damaging their arteries, heart, and other internal organs.
 This can be checked in the office of most medical professionals, at some drug stores, or even at home.

 What Is Normal Blood Pressure?

 There are two readings that matter when your BP is checked.
 The systolic number is a measure of pressure when your heart beats.
 The diastolic number is the measure of BP between heartbeats.
 When you take a reading, systolic will be the number on the top and diastolic will be the number on the bottom.
 You might see a blood pressure reading that looks like this: 118/77.

 What is normal blood pressure?
 The American Heart Association (AHA) recommends that the systolic figure should be less than 120 and the diastolic figure should be less than 80 (bp numbers are 120/80 mm Hg).
 A systolic figure over 140 and a diastolic figure over 90 indicates HBP (hypertension).
 If a reading is above 180/110, this indicates a hypertensive crisis which requires emergency care.
 Check full blood pressure chart here.